 Higher fuel consumption than sedans or crossovers.

-Taxation and technical inspection — in some countries, pickups are considered commercial vehicles.
+Taxation and inspections — in some countries, pickups are considered commercial vehicles.

 Examples of pickups